Cuber01/GreenFrog/Readme.md

 * mini_magick gem for ruby - For image editing
 * ImageMagick or GraphicsMagic terminal tool - For image editing
 * json gem for ruby - For reading .json files
+* A copy of Frogatto (tested on unstable version from April 24)